 The court may, on motion of an aggrieved party, vacate the former verdict or decision and grant a new trial on any of the following grounds materially affecting the substantial rights of the party:

-3. (3) Accident accident or surprise which that ordinary prudence could not have guarded against;
+3. (3) Accident or surprise which that ordinary prudence could not have guarded against;

 8. If without fault or negligence on the part of the party aggrieved, such party is unable to obtain or secure a correct and complete transcript of the testimony and instructions given and proceedings had at the trial.

-(8) if the aggrieved party, through no fault or negligence of that party, is unable to obtain a correct and complete transcript of the testimony and instructions given and proceedings had at trial.
+(8) If the aggrieved party, through no fault or negligence of its own, is unable to obtain a correct and complete transcript of the testimony and instructions given and proceedings had at trial.

 (c) Time for to File a Motion for a New Trial.
 Any A motion for a new trial must be served and filed no later than the following time after notice of entry of judgment:

 1. (1) Upon On the ground of newly discovered evidence, within 6 six months; and

 2. (2) Upon On any other ground, within 60 days, unless the court, for good cause shown, extends the time.

 (d) Upon On What Motion for New Trial Made.
 A motion for a new trial may be made upon on the files, exhibits, and minutes of the court.
 Pertinent Relevant facts not a part of in the minutes may be shown by affidavit.
 Either party may procure obtain a complete or partial transcript of the proceedings for use upon on the hearing of the motion.